firstbirdtech/api-docs/source/includes/_cep.md

 **Important to know**

 All fields are mandatory.
-Changing a field will update the Job Application information on Firstbird side!
+Changing a field will update the Job Application information in Employee Referrals!

 #### Endpoint to move the job application to "In Progress"